 Say, "Hi, God."

-In this excerpt from his new book, Rick Hamlin shares how God's presence comes in surprising ways.
+Sometimes God's presence comes in surprising ways.

 Some writers talk about the discipline of meditation and prayer as though you have to take a mental whip to the thoughts that swirl around in your head and corral them back to your intention.
 You’re supposed to seek a sublime emptiness to find the presence of God.